QuickBooks HelpQuickBooksHelpIntuit

 • You haven’t completed all required steps

-• We’re still reviewing your submitted documents
+• We’re still reviewing the information you submitted

 • Additional verification is required based on your business type or bank details